home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 MQTT broker settings are configured when the MQTT integration is first set up and can be changed later if needed.

 Add the MQTT integration, then provide your broker's hostname (or IP address) and port and (if required) the username and password that Home Assistant should use.
-To change the settings later, click on "Configure" on the integration page in the UI, then "Re-configure MQTT".
+To change the settings later, follow these steps:

+1. Go to **{% my integrations title="Settings > Devices & Services" %}**.
+1. On the MQTT integration, select the cogwheel.
+1. Select **Configure**, then **Re-configure MQTT**.

 <div class='note'>